A brief encyclopedia of facts you might like to know about vanilla

 Once picked, vanilla beans go through a very intensive month to six weeks of processing.
 They are cured, dried and then massaged to bring up their fragrant oils.
 They will be sorted by size, allowed to rest for a month or two, then bundled, before being shipped.
 They are handled hundreds of times before they are ready for you to use.

-There are two types of vanilla beans used for cooking: Vanilla planifolia and Vanilla tahitensis.
+There are two types of vanilla beans used commercially: Vanilla planifolia and Vanilla tahitensis.
 Vanilla planifolia is the type of vanilla most frequently used in baking, ice creams, etc and has the flavor most of us associate with vanilla.
 Vanilla tahitensis is a cross between Vanilla planifolia and Vanilla odorata.
-The plant stock was taken to Tahiti by sailing ship in the mid-1800s, but it wasn’t grown to sell until the turn of the twentieth century.
+The plant stock was taken to Tahiti by sailing ship in the mid-1786, but it wasn’t grown to sell until the turn of the twentieth century.
 It became known as Tahitian vanilla at that time.

 What Part of the Vanilla Bean is Used for Cooking?